Learn how to launch hit games, with the AAA game producer behind titles from Sega classics through to today.

 Assignment #3: Build a project roadmap for your game

-Today, we’ll uncover real-world secrets of Agile and Scrum usage, and understand what’s useful and what isn’t in current game development.
+You’ll uncover real-world secrets of Agile and Scrum usage, and understand what’s useful and what isn’t in current game development.

-Assignment #4: Build out backlog items for your project
+Assignment #5: Build out backlog items for your project

-Assignment #5: Secret assignment
+Assignment #6: Secret assignment